In order to get the proper mattress for them, consumers need to assess their preferred sleeping positions.

 I feel very nice when I’m back sleeping on the Nectar.
 My hips sink in the right amount, and the foam conforms to the curves of my body.
 When I’m on my side, I feel better pressure relief than I feel on the GhostBed.
 On my stomach, I definitely need more overall support.

 Marten thought the GhostBed was firmer than I did.
 This is most likely because he pressed further into the mattress than I did.
 At the same time, he thought the Nectar was supportive enough when he was on his back.
 As he said, heavier people should consider their feel preferences when choosing between these two mattresses.
+See our list of the best mattresses for heavy people for some good options.

 The GhostBed is a good choice for back and stomach sleepers who prefer a balanced feel.
 The Nectar should be better for side sleepers who like a classic memory foam feel.